 The Albuquerque Police Department Executive Staff is tasked with providing leadership and direction to the sworn members and civilian employees of the department.

-The executive staff consists of the Chief of Police and three Deputy Chiefs.
+The executive staff consists of the Chief of Police, Assistant Chief and two Deputy Chiefs.
 The Chief oversees and is responsible for the operation of the entire police department.
-Each Deputy Chief is assigned to and responsible for the efficient operation of one of three bureaus:
+The Assistant Chief and Deputy Chiefs are assigned to and responsible for the efficient operation of one of three bureaus:

 - Field Services,